Modern Foreign Languages

 KS3

-Students of Spanish or French have two hour-long lessons per week.
-The department follows the National Curriculum for MFL putting special attention to improving students’ general language skills and developing their enthusiasm to get to know other cultures.
+Students of Spanish or French have two one-hour lessons per week.
+The department follows the National Curriculum for MFL, with a special focus on improving students’ general language skills and developing their enthusiasm for discovering other cultures.

-By the end of Year 9 our students can understand, express and develop their ideas in a number of topic areas such as: personal information and local area, home, school, holidays, French and Spanish Speaking countries, the workplace, shopping, free time and leisure pursuits.
+By the end of Year 9, our students can understand, express, and develop their ideas across a range of topic areas, such as personal information and local area, home, school, holidays, French- and Spanish-speaking countries, the workplace, shopping, free time, and leisure pursuits.

-We provide KS3 extra support once a week on Tuesday period 6.
+We also provide KS3 extra support once a week on Tuesday, period 6.

 Assessment